Last Updated on September 5th, 2020

-When it comes to lactoferrin and acne, most people can’t easily make the connection between to the two.
+When it comes to lactoferrin and acne, most people can’t easily make the connection between the two.
 How are they related?
 Well, skin health can sometimes be a fragile thing.
-There are so many ways it can go wrong and result in acne or other skin problems, even when we try to do all the right things.
-Sometimes in doing all the right things, we leave out or overlook some other important, and lesser known, factors that make a huge difference in our skin health.
+There are so many ways it can go wrong and result in acne or other skin problems, even when we try to do all the right things. 🔎👀 Sometimes we may overlook some other important, and lesser-known, factors that make a huge difference to our skin health.
 One of those things is lactoferrin.

-Lactoferrin is a natural protein that the body creates.
-It’s one of the first things that newborns get in their mother’s colostrum (the yellow, creamy pre-milk before the flow of regular breast milk) because it is absolutely necessary to live.
-It’s also found in all of the body’s natural secretions, including our tears, saliva, bile, white blood cells and all the secretions from our many orifices in the body, including our noses and genitals.
+Lactoferrin is a natural protein that the body creates. 🤱 It’s one of the first things that newborns get in their mother’s colostrum (the yellow, creamy pre-milk before the flow of regular breast milk) because it is absolutely necessary to live.
+It’s also found in all of the body’s natural secretions, including our tears, saliva, bile, white blood cells and other secretions from our orifices, such as our nose and genitals.

-Its purpose is to eliminate toxins, waste cells, pathogens and other excess, unwanted or mutated cells and particles that are a threat to the body.
-Lactoferrin actually has anti-parasitic, antiviral, anti-allergenic, anti-cancer, antibacterial and antifungal properties that assists the immune system in keeping the body healthy.
-That why it’s found in the secretions coming out of your body; your body needs lactoferrin to escort these unwanted cells and organisms out of the body.
+Its purpose is to eliminate toxins, waste cells, pathogens, and other unwanted or mutated cells and particles that are a threat to the body.
+Lactoferrin actually has anti-parasitic, antiviral, anti-allergenic, anti-cancer, antibacterial, and antifungal properties that assist the immune system in keeping the body healthy.
+That’s why it’s found in our secretions; our body needs lactoferrin to escort these unwanted cells and organisms out of the body.
 It’s also a chelating agent for iron, meaning that it attaches itself to iron molecules and takes them where they need to be.

-Iron overload has poses some serious health concerns and risks, even more than iron deficiency:
+Iron overload poses some serious health concerns and risks, even more than iron deficiency:

 Lactoferrin’s job of getting rid of excess iron is absolutely crucial to regulating your iron levels and preserving the health of your organs and natural functions.
 Without it, your body will suffer from an imbalance that could actually kill you.